eth-act/zkvm-standards/README.md

-# zkVM Standards for Ethereum
+# zkEVM Standards for Ethereum

-This repository contains tentative standards for zero-knowledge virtual machines (zkVMs) used in the Ethereum ecosystem.
-They can be used outside of the Ethereum ecosystem, however we note this as the main rationale for some of the design decisions.
+This repository contains tentative standards for zero-knowledge virtual machines (zkVMs) and guest programs that will be used to scale Ethereum L1 execution.
+They can be used outside of the Ethereum ecosystem; however, we note this as the main rationale for some of the design decisions.

 ## Motivation